dtcenter/METexpress/docs/Users_Guide/installation.rst

 **System requirements:**

-* Hardware: Metexpress runs on Docker.
+* Hardware: METexpress runs on Docker.
 It can successfully run on a system with four cores, 8 GB of memory and 10GB of free disk space.
   METexpress has been tested on Linux and MAC systems.
 It may run on Windows but this has not been tested and the configuration and